anvaka/sayit/README.md

 You can find original data by [following this discussion](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/)

 I computed Jaccard Similarity between subreddits, and then stored results into github pages.
+Repository [is available here](https://github.com/anvaka/sayit-data).
 Please let me know if you are curious to learn more about this or anything else - feel free to reach out to me on [twitter](https://twitter.com/anvaka) or via issues in this repository

 ## Local Build Setup